malmufre/malmufre.github.io/getstarted.md

 subtitle: How to use Beautiful Jekyll
 ---

-**Beautiful Jekyll** is a ready-to-use template to make help you create GitHub Pages website quickly.
+**Beautiful Jekyll** is a ready-to-use template to make help you create a Jekyll or GitHub Pages website quickly.

 To learn how you can use **Beautiful Jekyll** to create your website in minutes, visit [Beautiful Jekyll GitHub page](https://github.com/daattali/beautiful-jekyll#readme).